samuelvenable/AllowCapture-GMExtension/README.md

 Allows GameMaker Projects to Work with the [WindowCapture Extension](https://github.com/samuelvenable/WindowCapture-GMExtension)

-Things that don't work right now, and fail silently when attempted:
+Things that don't work right now, and will fail silently when attempted:

 - Fullscreen Window
 - Borderless Window